Compress and encrypt data with NXLog Agent

 Since the configuration does not specify an output writer function, the om_file instance will use the default one, equivalent to setting OutputType = LineBased, crypto.aes_encrypt . |

-You can read back encrypted log files with an im_file instance, specifying the decryption data converter in the input type.
-For example, the following configuration collects the log files created with the above configuration.
+You can read back encrypted files with an im_file instance, specifying the decryption data converter in the input type.
+For example, the following configuration collects events from the file created with the above configuration.

 This configuration reads AES-encrypted files with the im_file input module.
-It expects text-based logs written one record per line.
+It expects text-based events written one record per line.

 <Extension crypto> (1)